Natural Treatments For Cats With Inflammatory Bowel Disease (IBD) And Irritable Bowel Syndrome (IBS)

 The IBD Kit - The IBD Kit includes 3 unique supplements specially designed for cats and small dogs to calm and soothe the digestive tract, firm up stool, relieve tummy rumbling and reduce gas, mucus and bloody stool.
 The Kit includes Power Probiotic, Soothing Digestive Relief and NotaSAN Anti-Inflammatory Drops--products that have been recommended by veterinarians since 2005.
 Ideal for pets with IBD and IBS as they are gentle, easy to use and all-natural.
 No Fillers!

 Power Probiotic - It is important to use a multi-strain, powerful Probiotic that has been used extensively with cats that have IBD.
 We recommend the Power Probiotic, which is easy to administer, very effective and well tolerated by cats and dogs.
 The product has been third-party tested and guaranteed to contain the amounts of friendly bacteria indicated on the label.
-Pure and natural with no fillers, Power Probiotic is the best probiotic to use for pets with IBD and IBS.
+Pure and natural with no fillers, Power Probiotic is the best probiotic for cats with IBD and IBS.

 NotaSAN Drops - Best seller!
 Natural homeopathic remedy that fights infection and supports your pet's immune system.
 Controls harmful bacteria and restores gut flora balance, improving digestive symptoms and immune function.
 Gentle, easy to administer (tasteless, alcohol-free) and safe for long-term use.
 Safe for small very small pets and kittens.